The Bank Nifty, a sub-index on the NSE is useful to track the banking sector.

 What is the Bank Nifty?

-The Nifty bank index which is used interchangeably with the ‘Bank Nifty’ index, is the index that tracks the banking sector comprising of 12 banking stocks.
-This Bank Nifty index was created by the NSE in September 2003, to gauge the capital market performance of one of the critical service sectors in India.
+The Nifty bank index which is also known as the ‘Bank Nifty’ index, is the index that tracks the banking sector comprising of 12 banking stocks.
+The Bank Nifty index was created by the NSE in September 2003, to gauge the capital market performance of one of the critical service sectors in India, Banking.

 An index represents the performance of a segment of the financial market by tracking a group of diversified but representative constituent securities from the market, in a certain weightage ratio.
 The Bank Nifty share price is basically the value of the index at a particular point in time.

 The Nifty bank index, being a benchmark for the banking industry, is supposed to be representative.
 So, no single bank stock has a weight of more than 30 percent on the index, while the weight of the top three stocks together totals to 62% of the overall index.

 The NSE bank stocks chosen for the Nifty bank index were done for their free-float market capitalization and includes private and public sector banks.